thewtex/thesis/strain_estimation/strain_estimation.rst

   |lsq_vessel_long|:  Longitudinal image the left carotid of subject 157.  a)
   B-Mode, b) tracked axial displacements, c) line profile of the displacements in b) over the line overlayed on the images in a) and b).
-The motion is occuring during systole.
+The motion is occurring during systole.
 Note the discontinuity of the displacement that occurs at the wall-lumen boundary around a depth of 20 mm.

 In most tissues, such as breast tissue, the deformation is continuous and differentiable.
 Deformation in the arteries, however, exhibits discontinuities in its motion.
-In a longitudal view of the artery, |lsq_vessel|, opposing arterial walls move in opposite directions.
+In a longitudinal view of the artery, |lsq_vessel|, opposing arterial walls move in opposite directions.
 There is a discontinuity in the at the artery-lumen boundary.
 A motion tracking algorithm may follow the motion of blood or, more likely, signal in the area of the lumen that is from out-of-plane